gogodim/SharedDeliveryCost-CSE201Project/README.md

 ## Running the project

 ### Prerequisites
+- QT Creator
 - WT library (installation guide for Windows provided)
 - Boost library bundle installed
 - OpenSSL installed and added to path on machine (```Windows: https://medium.com/swlh/installing-openssl-on-windows-10-and-updating-path-80992e26f6a1```)

 ### Other set-ups, building and running

+Run the project in Qt Creator by following the steps below:

 1. Command line arguments

 In order to be able to run first adjuce the command line arguments in the QT project by modifying the following line: